carpentries/instructor-training/episodes/04-expertise.md

 It's also why installing and configuring software is a much bigger problem for us than experienced programmers like to acknowledge.
-It isn't just the time we lose at the start of boot camps as we try to get a Unix shell working on Windows, or set up a version control client on some idiosyncratic Linux distribution, or ask people to download and unzip files.
+It isn't just the time we lose at the start of workshops as we try to get a Unix shell working on Windows, or set up a version control client on some idiosyncratic Linux distribution, or ask people to download and unzip files.
 It isn't even the unfairness of asking students to debug things